+Need Help?
 We can help employers meet their New Jersey filing requirements.
-Visit our New Jersey ACA page for more information.
+Visit our New Jersey Health Insurance Mandate page for more information.

 The Market Stability and Reinsurance Act reinstates the individual coverage mandate for Rhode Island residents beginning in 2020.
 If residents don’t maintain coverage, they may have to pay a penalty (see the full text of the law for more information).

 Every “applicable entity” that provides minimum essential coverage to an individual during a calendar year must file a return with the Rhode Island Division of Taxation.
 Details about the filing process are not available yet, but it appears that entities can use the same information filed with the IRS under the ACA to meet the state requirement.

 The annual filing deadline is January 31.
 Because the law goes into effect in 2020, the first filing deadline is January 31, 2021.